curiousTauseef/workshop-service/readme.md

 1. Create a simple boilerplate app (in any language that can be run in docker).
 You can get a quick example [here](https://github.com/ComparetheMarket/engineering.consumer-contract-testing.docker)
 2. Take a look at the swagger spec in this repo and create a stub against this.
-3. Create some feature files and fixture to run against this stub
+3. Create the files required by the standards to run consumer contrct tests against your stub.

-Instructions and standards on how to structure your contract tests can be found [here](https://github.com/ComparetheMarket/engineering.consumer-contract-testing.docker)
+4. PR your features, fixtures, Dockerfile and test.sh into your consumer named directory on the service.
+4. Get your feature tests to pass

 You can see a case study [here](https://engineering-docs-test.vassily.io/docs/testing/consumer-contract-testing/case-study/) with step by step instructions.

 If you are having trouble pulling the ECR from AWS you can use [this](https://cloud.docker.com/u/rgparkins/repository/docker/rgparkins/contract-testing-base)